What types of business ideas can I pitch?

 Can I pitch my existing business?

-The mission of Start Peninsula is to help start/create a new business within a weekend.
+The mission of Start Peninsula is to help start/create a new businesses.
 Ideas and concepts pitched must be in the initial stages of development.
 Individuals or teams must disclose any funding or profits already received at the time of registration.
-We do allow for funded ideas or concepts to be pitched, however the total funding or revenue should not exceed $25,000.
+We do allow for funded ideas or concepts to be pitched, however a business cannot have previously participated in an accelerator or received investment capital.

 How do I prepare? – What should I bring?